|

 Furthermore, since Paul knew exactly what the apostasia word group meant, he

-used the verb form of that very word (aphistāmi) in his letter to Timothy,
+form of that very word (aphistāmi) in his letter to Timothy, "some will fall

 Every time the noun is used in the LXX, it carries the meaning of